-The residential houses accommodate young people in single bedrooms with individual wardrobes and cupboard space and a desk or table.
+The residential houses accommodate young people in single bedrooms with individual wardrobes cupboard space and a desk or table.
 Young people are encouraged to personalise their own space with their own items.
 Individual bathing and toilet facilities are provided for all genders.
 Space is made available for young people to study privately either in the residential house, classroom or library, with the full use of computers and other educational material available.

-Other facilities on each residential house include a kitchen and communal lounge area with comfortable seating, table and chairs, TV, computer and games.
+Other facilities on each residential house include a experiences and learning opportunities for residential kitchen and communal lounge area with comfortable seating, table and chairs, TV, computer and games.
 These areas are designed and decorated to be welcoming and friendly.
-There is access to communal phones.
+There is access to communal Staff organise and deliver a range of planned, phones.